luojilab/django-mirage-field/README.md

 ## Introduce

-A Django model field that encrypt your data when save to and decrypt when get from database.
-It keeps data always encrypted in database.
-Base on symmetric encryption, it support query the origin text and return encrypted objects in Django.
+A Django model field that encrypt your data when save to DB and decrypt when get from DB.
+It keeps data always encrypted in DB.
+Base on AES, it supports query method like `get()` and `filter()` in Django.

+Mirage can also migrate data from origin column to encrypted column in database with a good performance.

-## Support
+## Features

 * Use settings.SECRET_KEY as secret key default or anyelse which length >= 32
 * Support CharField、TextField、IntegerField、EmailField